ingaSiu/food-blog/README.md

 # Food Blog

 + A website to browse through various recipes.
++ This project was done during my Front-End studies in CodeAcademy.
+My main objective was to deepen my knowledge in React library, especially about API and React hooks.

 ## Demo
 :eyes: [Demo](https://food-blog.ingasiu.online/#/)